-Dr. Kato, who is culturally the rightful living successor of Jiro Murai’s art, did not teach foreign students the method, although recent events have presented two known occasions when Dr. Kato taught students and instructors of JSJ (Jin Shin Jyutsu®).
-One occasion was a conference in Hawaii in 2002 and one 5-day course in Osaka, Japan in May of 2007.
+Dr. Kato, who is culturally the rightful successor of Jiro Murai’s art, did not teach foreign students the method.
+Although, recent events have presented two known occasions when Dr. Kato taught students and instructors of JSJ®.
+One occasion was a conference in Hawaii (2002) and one 5 day course in Osaka, Japan in May of 2007.
 This arrangement was apparently with David Burmeister, whose relation to Murai is in the next section.
 David Burmeister has since developed a friendly relationship with Dr. Kato.

-Dr. Kato teaches from a medical point of view, Murai’s method is highly advanced, and for this reason he has only wanted to teach licensed professionals.
-He also expressed concern that through the teachings brought about through Mary Burmeister’s efforts, as one might expect, some people have published their own versions of textbooks with varied interpretations and theories.
-He feels this presents a danger of straying seriously from Jiro Murai’s discoveries and further danger that these forms may be imported back into Japan.
+Dr. Kato teaches that from a medical point of view, Murai’s method is highly advanced, and for this reason he has only wanted to teach licensed professionals.
+He also expressed concern that through the teachings brought about thgrough Mary Burmeister’s efforts that, as one might expect, some people have published their own versions of textbooks with varied interpretations and theories.
+He feels this presents a danger of straying seriously from Jiro Murai’s discoveries further and further danger that these forms may be imported back into Japan.

 Mr. Iino taught those who asked; he also contributed to the dissemination of the method while treating people with it.
 He used to practice on his daughter while studying and shared information with her as a fellow student of Murai’s teaching.
 Mr. Iino has since died and Mary Mariko Iino carried on the tradition that was started by her father.

-Glenn Thomas King is the Founder and Director of King Institute LLC in Frisco, Texas and holds a Doctor of Philosophy degree in Environmental Health Science from Pacific Western University, and a Master's degree in Acupuncture, King is a registered and licensed dietetic-nutritionist from USNY (University of the State of New York), and a member of the International and American Associates of Clinical Nutritionists (IAACN).
-King has fulfilled qualifying requirements for professional microscopy analysis (live and dry cell microscopy) and is a member of the Associated Bodywork & Massage Professionals (ABMP) in Evergreen, Colorado, and a reverend and alumnus of Ministers for Christ Outreach, plus a Lecturer at the University of North Texas (UNT) for several years.
+Glenn T. King is the Founder and Director of the King Institute, LLC and Better Health Center in Frisco, Texas and holds a Doctor of Philosophy degree in Environmental Health Science from Pacific Western University, a Masters degree in Acupuncture.
+King is a registered and licensed Dietetics-Nutritionist from the University of the State of New York (NYSED.gov), a Clinical Nutritionist and member of the International and American Associates of Clinical Nutritionists (IAACN).
+Dr. King has fulfilled qualifying requirements for professional Microscopy Analysis (live and dry cell microscopy) and is a member of the Associated Bodywork & Massage Professionals (ABMP) in Evergreen, Colorado, and is an ordained Reverend and alumnus of Ministers for Christ Outreach, plus a Lecturer at the University of North Texas (UNT) for several years.

 The method or art that Murai rediscovered and King seeks to protect is found to be grounded on sound scientific principles.
-How it functions and affects the body is explained by modern physics research, specifically in quantum physics.
+How it functions and affects the body is explained by modern physics, specifically quantum physics.
 As King further developed the method, he found its understanding and applications still followed the same principles set forth by Murai.
-King’s discoveries were made in association with input from research doctors, scientists, and physicists.
+King’s discoveries were made in association with input from research medical doctors, scientists, and physicists.

-In essence, King stripped what he found to be the mysticism and mythology surrounding the method down to its core.
-And in doing so, discovered what he says "are the fingerprints of a perfect and awesome Creator."
-Some of the answers and deep understanding of the method, which were not taught or found in any writings, came through deep investigative study, plus continued seeking, asking, knocking, meditating and waiting on the Lord for answers.
+In essence, King stripped what he found to be the collected mysticism and mythology surrounding the method down to its core.
+And in doing so, discovered what he says are "the fingerprints of a perfect and awesome Creator."
+Some of the answers and deep understanding of the method,0 which were not taught or found in any writings, came through deep investigative study, asking, knocking, meditating and waiting on the Lord for answers.
 In this time of seeking, King says he received much understanding that he credits to God.